 What matters the most when buying a casket in Colorado?

 The Funeral Law is also available in Colorado, so the funeral homes must provide you their General Price List (GPL), which contains the prices for every item or service that they offer.
 Besides, you can get a copy of the GPL and buy the casket from a third party, which is almost always cheaper.
 Even if you buy the casket elsewhere, the funeral home has to receive the casket.

 Where is it legal to bury bodies in the state of Colorado?

 The majority of bodies are buried in settled cemeteries, but no Colorado law forbids you to bury the body on private land.

+The immediate burial, or "direct burial" is allowed in State of Colorado.
 Keep in mind that burials on private property need to be registered with the county clerk in just 30 days.
 The coroner or the county record will offer a form for registering.
 The person managing the deceased or the funeral director must also achieve authorization for disposing of the body (no matter if it’s cremation or burial) before proceeding.
 The coroner or the county health unit will typically release the authorization.